Change Management in Jira – Case Study

 Here’s the change management process we designed and implemented at the company.
 Imagine that a member of the company’s business department wants to request a change from the IT team.

-The user can create a regular Jira issue:
+The user can create a regular Jira change request form:

 The view of creating an issue with fields: project, issue type, summary, reporter, components, description.